-90.0- Α Excellent.
+Α Excellent.
 Indicates work

-100% of a very high character,
+of a very high character,

 outstanding quality

-80.0- В Good.
+В Good.
 Indicates work that

-89.99% is defir is definitely above 4
+is definitely above

 average, though not of the

 highest quality

-70.0- С Fair.
+С Fair.
 Indicates work of

-79.99% average or medium 30%
+average or medium

 character

-60.0- D Pass.
+D Pass.
 Indicates work

-69.99 below average and
+below average and

 unsatisfactory.
-Individual Quizzes 30%

-<59.99 F Fail.
+F Fail.
 Indicates that the

-student knows so little of Tagen Dugiasta 40%
+student knows so little of

-the subject that it must be Team Projects 40%
+the subject that it must be

 repeated in order that

 credit can be received.

+B C C